codingforeveryone/READMEs/string-dissection-and-manipulation.md

 var matches = text.match(pattern);
 console.log(matches) // [ 'cat', 'bat', 'sat', 'fat' ]
 ```
-<b>2.`search()`</b> Same as the method match() .Returns Index of first pattern occurrence in the string or -1 if it's not found.
+<b>2.`search()`</b> Same as the method match().
+Returns the index of the pattern's first occurrence in the string or -1 if it's not found.

 ```javascript
 var text = "cat , bat , mat , hat" ;
 var position = text.search(/at/);// 1
 ```

-<b>3.`replace()`</b> Used to replace substrings.This method accepts two arguments.
+<b>3.`replace()`</b> Used to replace substrings.
+This method accepts two arguments.
 First can be a RegExp object or a string and the second argument can be a string or function.

 ```javascript
 var text = "cat , bat , mat , hat";